longqian95/IsoPkg/README.md

 Environment-isolated package manager

 **No more package version conflicts.
-Keep every package the newest version.**
+Easily upgrade packages to the newest version.
+Make scripts keep working.**

 Manage packages by creating its own isolated project environment for every direct installed package.
 The direct installed packages will never conflict with each others.
 If updating a package, it can always be upgraded to the newest version.
 Even same package with different versions can be installed all together.